Wildlife and Parks

 - Bighorn sheep visit natural mineral licks in Horseshoe Park, especially in May and June.

-- Moose live in the Kawuneeche Valley.
+- Moose live in the Kawuneeche Valley and frequent willow thickets along the Colorado River.

 - Coyotes, deer, and elk feed in all of the open meadows.